HumeAI/hume-api-examples/evi/next-js/evi-next-js-function-calling/README.md

     cp .env.example .env
     ```

-4. Add the Configuration ID to your environment variables.
+4. Add your Configuration ID to the `.env` file.
+This corresponds to the EVI configuration you created earlier that includes your weather tool.

-5. Add the Geocoding API key to your environment variables (free to use from [geocode.maps.co](https://geocode.maps.co/)).
+5. Add the Geocoding API key to the `.env` file.
+You can obtain it for free from [geocode.maps.co](https://geocode.maps.co/).

 6. Run the project:
     ```shell
     pnpm run dev
     ```

 This will start the Next.js development server, and you can access the application at `http://localhost:3000`.